 We have shown the convexity with respect to $\hat{Y}$ for both cases.
 If $\hat{Y}$ is linear with respect to $\theta$, then we can further conclude that the convexity regarding $\theta$ holds.
 But unlike the margin-based classifiers, the probabilistic models restrict that $\hat{Y} \in (-1, 1)$, where a popular model is the logistic regression model that predicts $\hat{Y} = \frac{\exp(\theta^\top X) - 1}{\exp(\theta^\top X) +1}$.
 Unlike the original cross-entropy loss, the equivalent loss under the logistic regression model is no longer convex with respect to the parameter $\theta$.

 \end{example}

-\begin{example}[Convexity of \cite{raj2022convergence}] Since the model is linear in the sense that $\hat{Y} = \theta^\top X$, we only need to check the convexity with respect to $\hat{Y}$.
-First, assuming $Y=1$, the derivative of $\tilde{l}$ with respect to $\hat{Y}$ is
+\begin{example}[Convexity of margin-based model] Since the model is linear in the sense that $\hat{Y} = \theta^\top X$, we only need to check the convexity with respect to $\hat{Y}$.
+First, assuming $Y=1$, the derivative of $\tilde{\ell}$ with respect to $\hat{Y}$ is

-We can see that $\tilde{l}$ is $C^1$ continuous with respect to $\hat{Y}$.
+We can see that $\tilde{\ell}$ is $C^1$ continuous with respect to $\hat{Y}$.
 We further compute that

 Hence the model is convex but not strongly convex. \end{example}